Skip to content

 However, there are other options available that offer an even more frictionless user experience without any client-side widgets.

-Option 1 - Invisible PoW
+Option 2 - Invisible PoW

-The first option to create a truly invisible Captcha is to leverage the same PoW mechanism used in ALTCHA’s widget, but implement it without the widget, solving the PoW challenge transparently in the background.
+Another option to create a truly invisible Captcha is to leverage the same PoW mechanism used in ALTCHA’s widget, but implement it without the widget, solving the PoW challenge transparently in the background.

 For this purpose, utilize the altcha-lib package, which runs in any modern JavaScript environment, including modern browsers.
 The actual implementation depends on your use case.
 For example, with forms, you can leverage the M2M mechanism.
 To see this in action, try generating a Free API Key here.
 The component uses the M2M ALTCHA mechanism and transparently solves the received challenge before returning a new API key.

-Option 2 - Frictionless Spam Detection
+Option 3 - Frictionless Spam Detection

 In this tutorial, we’ll explore another alternative approach using ALTCHA’s Spam Filter, focusing on server-side implementation to classify form submissions and detect spam.
 This method seamlessly integrates into the server environment without requiring widgets or client-side Captchas, ensuring a frictionless user experience.